-Transient/Visiting Student from Another Institution - A student seeking a degree and in good standing at another college or university can take courses at Athens State for a limited time as a non-degree seeking student.
+Transient/Visiting Student from Another Institution

+A student seeking a degree and in good standing at another college or university can take courses at Athens State for one semester as a transient student.
 Transient students from another college or university are not eligible to receive federal aid funding from Athens State under Title IV.
-In addition to completing an admissions application, a transient student must:

-- Submit an official transient letter, form, and/or official transcripts from the appropriate representative at the home institution: - Documenting the student is in good standing at the home institution; - Indicating the specific course(s) to be taken at Athens State; and - Verifying the student has appropriate prerequisites for the Athens State course(s), and/or confirming that the student accepts responsibility for the outcome if prerequisites cannot be verified. - Submit a request for official transcripts to be sent directly to the home institution upon completion of the course(s) at Athens State (subject to the transcript requirements of the home institution).
+- Submission of completed Admissions application and payment of non-refundable application fee; - Submission of an official transient letter, form, and/or official transcripts from the appropriate representative at the home institution: - o Documenting the student is in good standing at the home institution; - o Indicating the semester of attendance and specific course(s) to be taken at Athens State; and - Verifying the student has appropriate prerequisites for the Athens State course(s), and/or confirming that the student accepts responsibility for the outcome if prerequisites cannot be verified.

+Transient students are responsible for submitting a request for official transcripts to be sent directly to the home institution upon completion of the course(s) at Athens State (subject to the transcript requirements of the home institution).